CODE OF CONDUCT

 4. Code of Conduct at events

-Events are an integral part of the everyday KY life, and thus an emphasised part of the KY Code of Conduct.
+Events are an integral part of the everyday KY life, and thus an emphasized part of the KY Code of Conduct.
 These events build our community, and to that end, KY’s goal is to create an environment where everyone feels safe and welcome to participate.
-Every KY event is dedicated to providing harassment-free conditions for everyone, regardless of for example their gender, gender identity, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, or religion.
+Every KY event is dedicated to providing harassment-free conditions for everyone, regardless of gender, gender identity, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, or religion.

 4.1.
 Expected behavior at KY's events